Founder, National Center for Technology and Dispute Resolution

 Recipient of 2017 D’Alemberte-Raven Award from the American Bar Association Section of Dispute Resolution

 Professor Katsh is widely recognized as the founder of the field of online dispute resolution (ODR).
-Along with Janet Rifkin, he conducted the eBay Pilot Project in 1999 that led to eBay’s current system that handles over sixty million disputes each year.
+Along with Janet Rifkin, he directed the eBay Pilot Project in 1999 that led to eBay’s current system that handles over sixty million disputes each year.
 With Professor Rifkin, he wrote Online Dispute Resolution: Resolving Conflicts in Cyberspace (2001), the first book about ODR.
-Since then, he has published numerous articles about ODR and co-edited Online Dispute Resolution: Theory and Practice (2nd ed., 2021).
+Since then, he has published numerous articles about ODR and ADR, co-edited Online Dispute Resolution: Theory and Practice (2nd ed., 2021) and, with Orna Rabinovich-Einy published Digital Justice:Technology and the Internet of Disputes (Oxford University Press, 2017).
 The frequently mentioned metaphor of technology as a “Fourth Party” was first proposed in Katsh and Rifkin’s Online Dispute Resolution (2001).

 Professor Katsh is a graduate of the Yale Law School and was one of the first legal scholars to recognize the impact new information technologies would have on law.
 In The Electronic Media and the Transformation of Law (Oxford University Press, 1989) and Law in a Digital World (Oxford University Press, 1995), he predicted many of the changes that were to come to law and the legal profession.
 His articles have appeared in the Yale Law Journal, the University of Chicago Legal Forum, and other law reviews and legal periodicals.
 His scholarly contribution in the field of law and technology has been the subject of a Review Essay in Law and Social Inquiry.

+During 2010-2011, he served as the Fulbright Distinguished Chair in the Humanities and Social Sciences at the University of Haifa (Israel).
+He has been Visiting Professor of Law and Cyberspace at Brandeis University and is co-editor of the International Journal of Online Dispute Resolution.
 Professor Katsh has served as principal online dispute resolution consultant for the US Office of Government Information Services (OGIS), a federal agency mandated to provide mediation in Freedom of Information Act disputes.
-During 2010-2011, he was the Fulbright Distinguished Chair in the Humanities and Social Sciences at the University of Haifa (Israel).
-He has been Visiting Professor of Law and Cyberspace at Brandeis University and is co-editor of the International Journal of Online Dispute Resolution.
-He was principal dispute resolution advisor to SquareTrade.com and was Chairman of the Board of Advisors of Modria.com.
-His principal current research involves the resolution and prevention of healthcare disputes. (see How Patients Can Improve the Accuracy of their Medical Records).
+He has also advised the Natioal Mediation Board in its resolution of airline and railroad disputes.
+His principal current research involves the resolution and prevention of healthcare disputes. and identifying new paradigms in the field of dispute resolution.

-In 2014-2015, he was an Affiliate of Harvard University’s Berkman Klein Center for Internet and Society.
+In 2014-2015, Professor Katsh was appointed an Affiliate of Harvard University’s Berkman Klein Center for Internet and Society.
 Professor Katsh received the Chancellor’s Medal and gave the University of Massachusetts Distinguished Faculty Lecture in October 2006.